-Lien Period Assistance Amount Annual Depreciation 5 years \$0-\$1586,000 Up to \$10,000 1/5 of loan amount 10 years \$15 70,001\$10,001 -\$4 9 0,000_91,000 1/10 of loan amount 15 years \$ 9 40,001 91,001 - \$127,000 The maximum amount allowable under the applicable funding source 1/15 of loan amount 20 years New construction for rental units Above \$127,001 1/20 of loan amount
+Lien Period Assistance Amount Annual Depreciation 5 years Up to \$10,000 1/5 of loan amount 10 years \$\$10,001 -\$ 91,000 1/10 of loan amount 15 years \$91,001 - \$127,000 1/15 of loan amount 20 years Above \$127,001 1/20 of loan amount

 - 10.The deferred mortgage lien is recorded prior to commencement of the construction project. - 11.
 Any post-construction agreements or warranties are between the Homeowner and the Contractor. - 12.
 In order to be approved for reconstruction the property must be free of mortgages or the existing mortgage holder(s) must agree to subordinate its interest to Brevard County Board of County Commissioners. - 13.
-In the event the homeowner is eligible for the maximum amount of assistance and has no existing mortgage, but is determined by inspection to only require rehabilitation, the maximum amount available for rehabilitation shall be \$790,000127,000.

-14. With the Department Director's approval, up to an additional \$600050,000 may be utilized for construction to address unforeseen safety, health, and code issues.
+In the event the homeowner is eligible for the maximum amount of assistance and has no existing mortgage, but is determined by inspection to only require rehabilitation, the maximum amount available for rehabilitation shall be \$127,000. - 14.
+With the Department Director's approval, up to an additional \$50,000 may be utilized for construction to address unforeseen safety, health, and code issues.